A spectacular 1 week South Island road trip itinerary

 It’s a four hour drive from Franz Josef to Wanaka, with plenty of pretty places to stop along the way, so don’t plan to do much more than drive on this day.

-Stop at Ship’s Creek on the West Coast, where you can stretch your legs on a short coastal walk.
+• Ship’s Creek is a good place to stretch your legs on a short coastal walk.
 I saw Hector’s dolphins here when I stopped by one evening.

-Fantail Falls is another gorgeous stopover on the way through Haast Pass and Mount Aspiring National Park.
+• Fantail Falls is another gorgeous stopover on the way through Haast Pass and Mount Aspiring National Park.
+Just note the carpark here gets very busy, so you may have to park on the side of the road.

 Day 5: Wanaka to Queenstown